ebiwd/EBI-Icon-fonts/README.md

 ## What's new in v1.3?

+This version brings the most user-facing changes in several years as we've added in far more "common" icons and simplified the font stack.

+The new EBI-Common font:
+- Is a set of generic utility icons
+- Merges the former EBI-Social, EBI-Generic, EBI-Functional
+- Key mapping for the old EBI-Social and EBI-Generic have changed (see mappings below)
+- EBI-Functional key mappings have not changed
+- Adds non-redundant icons from Font Awesome

+For more background on the change, <a href="https://github.com/ebiwd/EBI-Icon-fonts/issues/22">see the notes</a>.

+There have also been a number of ["under the hood" changes in v1.3](https://github.com/ebiwd/EBI-Icon-fonts/issues/21):

 - The new version is a backwards compatible release, just point your css include to `https://ebi.emblstatic.net/web_guidelines/EBI-Icon-fonts/v1.3/fonts.css`
 - v1.3 and onwards are only available on the ebi.emblstatic.net CDN
 - New icons are only added to the current version (v1.3) and are not added to v1.1 or v1.2